okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

     * If it includes **Brands**, your org supports multibrand customization.

-    * If it includes **Branding**, your org does not support multibrand customization.
+    * If it includes **Branding**, your org doesn't support multibrand customization.
 Contact Okta Support about feature availability.

 ### Set up your configuration